Manga Poll

 Rating: 10.0 / 10.0

-This manga has a unique artwork for cooking manga, it looks like an action manga but it suits the story well not like other cook manga whose only concentrating in cooking, new dish, reaction, another new dish, etc this manga is more realistic and describe cucina well a warzone!
+This manga has a unique artwork for cooking manga, it looks like an action manga but it suits the story well not like other cook manga whose only concentrating in cooking, new dish, reaction, another new dish, etc this manga is more realistic and describe cucina well smile a warzone!

 what? i haven't put my comment in?